 The Basics of Cumulative Impact Claims Part 1

-At Trent Cotney, P.A., we understand that going through the claims process is not something many construction professionals look forward to.
+At Cotney Construction Law, we understand that going through the claims process is not something many construction professionals look forward to.
 Our experience as Jacksonville construction attorneys has shown that there are ways to make the process a lot easier for yourself and everyone else involved.
 It all begins with forethought and purposeful preparation.
 This is especially true for cumulative impact claims, also known as “ripple” effect.

 In this first article, we’ll discuss the factors that lead to a claim and how contractors can go about proving a claim.
 Read Part 2 to learn about more cumulative impact claim basics.

 What Leads to a Cumulative Impact Claim?